mfaytak/afriphon/btd-2.md

 Manually building the tabular data in Excel is slow but works

-Praat **scripting** can more quickly produce tabular data, but this is beyond the scope of this tutorial
+**Praat scripting** can more quickly produce tabular data, but this is beyond the scope of this tutorial

-* Python and R are also usable for these purposes
+* Google Sheets provides a free alternative (can download as .csv)
-* All three are available free of charge
+* Python and R are also usable for these purposes: free, but harder to learn

 # Using the data